Bowtie-free graphs have a Ramsey lift: (Ultra)Homogenisation of

-\paragraph{Example.} The unary relations of the $L_1$-expansions of our reference graph in Figure~\ref{fig:bowtie-example} are indicated by labels of the $u$ vertices.
+\begin{example} The unary relations of the $L_1$-lifts of our reference graph in Figure~\ref{fig:bowtie-example} are indicated by labels of the $u$ vertices. \end{example}

-To advance the definition of the expansion $L_2$ we first note that we shall sometimes consider {\em rooted} structures (with either one or two {\em roots}).
+Advancing the definition of the lift $L_2$ we first note that we shall sometimes consider {\em rooted} structures (with either one or two {\em roots}).
 Isomorphisms (and embeddings) are, of course, defined as root preserving isomorphisms (and embeddings).
-If, for example, the structures $\relsys{G}$ and $\relsys{G}'$ are considered with roots $u$ and $v$ and $u'$ and $v'$ then these structures are called isomorphic if there is an isomorphism $f$ from $\relsys{G}$ to $\relsys{G}'$ such that $f(u) = u'$ and $f(v) = v'$.
+If, for example, the structures $\str{G}$ and $\str{G}'$ are considered with roots $u$ and $v$ and $u'$ and $v'$ then these structures are called isomorphic if there is an isomorphism $f$ from $\str{G}$ to $\str{G}'$ such that $f(u) = u'$ and $f(v) = v'$.